Hayfield HS switches to hybrid learning model - Austin Daily Herald

 The hybrid learning schedule is scheduled through the end of November with the hope that students will be able to return to full classroom attendance by December.

-“We plan to go back full to in-person as soon as we possibly can,” Slaathaug said.
+“We plan to go back to full in-person as soon as we possibly can,” Slaathaug said.
 “My goal is to be in-person as much as we can this year.
 We’ll use as much common sense with numbers as we can get back there.”

 For the time being, Pre-K through sixth grade will be full in-person learning.